shirleyobih1/path-cc.github.io/_services/credit-accounts.md

 PATh resources will be distributed across four sites.
 Credits for dedicated resources can be used via a PATh Access Point.

-There is no inter-node networking across the PATh system, such that multi-node (HPC) jobs are not supported, but it may be possible to break up the work to run efficiently on PATh resources.
+Given that the PATh system is designed for HTC, there is no inter-node networking, and multi-node (HPC) jobs are not supported.
+It is often possible to break up large jobs to run efficiently with an HTC approach.
 See "What workloads run well on PATh resources?", below, for more details.

 ##### Are PATh dedicated resources part of the Open Science Pool?

-PATh dedicated resources are _not_ the same as the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/).
-The OSPool is composed of in-kind and mostly opportunitistic resources that can interrupt jobs at any time.
+PATh dedicated resources are distinct from the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/), is which is composed of in-kind and mostly opportunitistic resources that can interrupt jobs at any time.

-Dedicated PATh-managed resources are funded by NSF and accessible via the PATh credit account system, such that PATh-managed resources support longer runtimes and larger jobs (in terms of number of CPU cores, RAM) compared with the OSPool's opportunitic resources.
+The _dedicated_ PATh-managed resources are funded by NSF and accessible via the PATh credit account system, such that PATh-managed resources support longer runtimes and larger jobs (in terms of number of CPU cores, RAM) than the OSPool's opportunitic resources support.

 ##### Can I access other resources in combination with PATh resources?

-Workloads placed on a PATh Access Point can harness resources pools beyond the credit-based dedicated resources, perhaps for different phases of an overall workflow.
-For example, the [Open Science
-Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/) capacity consists of aggregated opportunistic resources across about 60 sites on a fair-share basis for relevant workloads.
+Workloads placed on a PATh Access Point can harness resources pools beyond credit-based dedicated resources, perhaps for different phases of an overall workflow.
+For example, the [Open Science Pool (OSPool)](https://opensciencegrid.org/about/open_science_pool/) capacity consists of aggregated opportunistic resources across about 60 sites on a fair-share basis for relevant workloads.
 PIs can also utilize their [XRAC](https://portal.xsede.org/my-xsede#/guest) or
 [Frontera](https://www.tacc.utexas.edu/systems/frontera) allocations through PATh Access Points.

-While PATh resources explicitly support work that can be run with HTC approaches, the integration of these other resources into a single workflow places at a PATh Access Point can allow jobs within the workflow to run on resources optimized other, non-HTC job requirements (e.g. multi-node HPC jobs).
+While PATh resources explicitly support work that can be run with HTC approaches, the integration of these other resources can allow phases within a workflow to run on resources designed for other, non-HTC job requirements (e.g. multi-node HPC jobs).

 ##### What workloads run well on PATh resources?